KarthikNot/interior-designer/README.md

 # <center> AI Interior Designer <center>

+# READ THE LICENSE AND USE THIS PROJECT.

 ## How to Set Up This Project 🛠️

 This guide walks you through setting up the project's environment.